How can the Kortschak Center assist students academically?

 How can staff or faculty refer a student to the Kortschak Center for learning support?

 Have the student make an appointment with our office.
 Please fill out the form on our website, email firstname.lastname@example.org, or call (213)740-7884.
 A student can also be referred through the USC Advisement Database and we will follow-up directly with the student.

 By creating a dynamic, interactive, warm, open, caring, flexible and supportive classroom.
 Presenting material from a student’s learning perspective and not necessarily the professor’s preferred teaching style can assist greatly.
-Straight lecture can work part of the time but a multi-modal approach works most of the time by bringing material alive.
+Straight lecture can work part of the time but a multi-modal approach works most of the time by bringing the material alive.
 Accepting regular feedback from the class provides professors with insight into teaching effectiveness.
 All students at USC are capable.
 They simply need to gain motivation and insight into their learning by professors who provide options for acquiring knowledge and displaying knowledge.
 If you would like to discuss with one of our staff, visit our Consultation page.

-It depends on the student because we all have our best ways for acquiring and retaining information.
-Therefore, ideally, there should be options that allow students to really show what they know whether that be through papers, oral exams, field-trips, presentations, essay exams, multiple-choice, projects, group-work, community involvement, interviews, film-making, and so forth.
+It depends on the student because we all have our best ways of acquiring and retaining information.
+Therefore, ideally, there should be options that allow students to really show what they know whether that be through papers, oral exams, field trips, presentations, essay exams, multiple-choice, projects, group-work, community involvement, interviews, film-making, and so forth.
 Some of the brightest students may be unable to display their knowledge if there is only one way of evaluation.
 Professor’s notes should be posted, videos captioned, review sessions offered with emphasis on checking for understanding and student engagement.